groff_diff(7) — Linux manual page

 “gray” (one component). “grey” is accepted as a synonym of

 “gray”.
-Each color component can be encoded as a
+The color components can be encoded as a

 hexadecimal value starting with # or ##.
 The former